TelemetryDeck/docs/articles/duration-events.md

 ## Implementation

-Using Duration Signals is as simple as bracketing an activity with two function calls:
+Using Duration Events is as simple as bracketing an activity with two function calls:

 ```swift
 // Start tracking when the activity begins